Josef Tal: Biography

 Nazi anti-Jewish labour laws rendered Tal unemployed and he turned to studying photography with Schule Reimann with the intention of acquiring a profession that would make him eligible for an "immigration certificate" to Mandate Palestine.

 In 1934, the family immigrated to Palestine with their young son Re'uven.
 Tal worked as a photographer in Haifa and Hadera for a short time.
 The family moved then to Kibbutz Beit Alpha and later to Kibbutz Gesher, where Tal intended to dedicate his time to his music.
 Finding it hard to adjust to the new social reality in the kibbutz, the family settled in Jerusalem where Tal established professional and social connections.
 He performed as a pianist, gave piano lessons and occasionally played harp with the newly founded Palestine Orchestra.
 In 1937, the couple divorced.

 Tal accepted an invitation from Emil Hauser to teach piano, theory, and composition at the Palestine Conservatory, and in 1948 he was appointed director of the Jerusalem Academy of Music and Dance in Jerusalem, a post he held until 1952.
-In 1940 Tal married the sculptress Pola Pfeffer.
+In 1940 Tal married the sculptor Pola Pfeffer.
+Their son Etan Tal was born in 1948.

-In 1951 Tal was appointed Lecturer at the Hebrew University of Jerusalem and Full Professor in 1978.
+In 1951 Tal was appointed lecturer at the Hebrew University of Jerusalem and full professor in 1978.
 In 1961 he established the Centre for Electronic Music in Israel.
 He published academic articles, and wrote many music entries in the Encyclopaedia Hebraica.
 In 1965 he was appointed senior professor and later chairman of the Musicology Department at the Hebrew University, a post he held until 1971.
 Among his many pupils are the composers Ben-Zion Orgad, Robert Starer, Naomi Shemer, Jacob Gilboa, and Yehuda Sharett, conductor Eliahu Inbal, musicologist Michal Smoira-Cohn, cellist Uzi Wiesel, pianists Walter Hautzig, Bracha Eden, and Jonathan Zak, and soprano Hilde Zadek.